mimipeshy/contact-form/README.md

 # contact-form
 The goal is to create a contact form from figma.
+The original design is in the screenshot below

 ![screenshot](./CAPTURE.PNG)